PasiSa/pasque/README.md

 The server needs a JSON configuration file that gives links to files containing TLS certificate and private key are given in a JSON configuration file.
 The configuration file is given with `-c` option.
-By default, an example configuration file **[server-example.json](src/bin/server-example.json)** is used, that contains link to an invalid certificate, but can be used for development and testing, if certificate validation is disabled at client.
+If no config is specified, the example configuration file from **[server-example.json](src/bin/server-example.json)** (at build time) is used.
+It points to an invalid certificate, but can be used for development and testing, if certificate validation is disabled at client.

 **Starting the example client:**